khvu443/Ciklo_beta_v2/README.md

 For using docker to run, you should download [docker](https://www.docker.com/)

 ## Usage
-> Now this project can be running by using docker

 ### For using docker, I recommend using docker-compose to run this project
   1. Pull three images is [khvu443/ciklo-website](https://hub.docker.com/r/khvu443/ciklo-website), [postgresql](https://hub.docker.com/_/postgres), [maildev](https://hub.docker.com/r/maildev/maildev)
   ```